indro-tiger/mle-training/README.md

 ## To excute the script
 python < scriptname.py >
-## packages need to installl before runn the code
+## packages need to be install before run the code
 1. numpy
 2. pandas
 3. matplotlib